If you are considering letting staff go, please read the following information:

-If you are unsure when your business can reopen, please read the following information:
+If you are unsure when your business can open, please read the following information:

 - Guidance and details of which businesses may remain open is available at: https://www.gov.scot/publications/coronavirus-covid-19-business-and-social-distancing-guidance/.

-If your business is in the retail or manufacturing sector and planning to reopen in the near future, please read the following information:
+If your business is in the retail or manufacturing sector, please read the following information:

 - If you own or operate a retail business, further information is available at: https://www.gov.scot/publications/coronavirus-covid-19-retail-sector-guidance/pages/operational-guide-and-checklist-for-retailers/.